cyrusdiego/VR-Bento-Arm/DevelopmentLog_PersonalNotes.md

 - Designer was "fixed"
     -> open from file explorer not through visual studio (2017)
 - NOTE::: should configure two way comms so that when unity is paused or stopped, sends packet to disconnect

+- got serialized and also check sum is correct